jpachta/dbeaver-template/README.md

     - select all templates in the window and click on button `Export`
   - Click on button `Import` and upload `.xml` files

 That's it.
-Now are templates ready to use.
+Now the templates are ready to use.

 ### Treating duplicates
 If you find any duplicate items in the list of Templates feel free to disable them